-Electrical current from power, telephone, and communications cables is hazardous.
-To avoid shock hazard, connect and disconnect cables as described following when installing, moving, or opening covers of this product or attached devices.
+• Connect and disconnect cables as described in the following table when installing, moving, or opening covers on this product or attached devices.

-To Connect

-- Turn Everything OFF.

-- 2. First, attach all cables to devices.

-- Attach signal cables to receptacles.

-- Attach power cord(s) to outlet.

-- 5. Turn device ON.
+To Connect To Disconnect 1.
+Turn everything OFF.
+1. Turn everything OFF.
+2. First, attach all cables to devices.
+2. First, remove power cords from outlet.
+3. Attach signal cables to connectors.
+3. Remove signal cables from connectors.
+4. Attach power cords to outlet.
+4. Remove all cables from devices.
+5. Turn device ON.